Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: Abstract

 \section{Abstract}

-We experimentally investigated the dynamics of a sphere rolling up a granular slope.
-During the rolling-up motion, the sphere experienced the slipping and penetration (groove formation) on the surface of granular layer.
-The former relates to the stuck motion of the rolling sphere, and the latter causes the energy dissipation due to the deformation of granular surface.
+We experimentally investigate the dynamics of a sphere rolling up a granular slope.
+During the rolling-up motion, the sphere experiences slipping and penetration (groove formation) on the surface of the granular layer.
+The former relates to the stuck motion of the rolling sphere, and the latter causes energy dissipation due to the deformation of the granular surface.
 To characterize these phenomena, we measured the motion of a sphere rolling up a granular slope of angle $\alpha$.
-The initial velocity $v_0$, corresponding initial angular velocity $\omega_0$, angle of slope $\alpha$, and density of the sphere $\rho_s$ were varied.
-As a result, the penetration depth can be scaled solely by density ratio between the sphere and granular layer.
-By considering equation of motion, we estimated the friction due to the slips.
-Besides, by considering energy conservation, we defined and estimated the friction due to groove formation.
-The energy conservation is also useful to evaluate the maximum travel distance of the sphere.
+The initial velocity $v_0$, initial angular velocity $\omega_0$, angle of slope $\alpha$, and density of the sphere $\rho_s$ were varied.
+As a result, the penetration depth can be scaled solely by the density ratio between the sphere and granular layer.
+By considering the rotational equation of motion, we estimate the friction due to the slips.
+Besides, by considering energy conservation, we define and estimate the friction due to groove formation.
+Moreover, the translational friction is proportional to the penetration depth.
+Using these results, we can quantitatively predict the sphere's motion including stuck behavior.